Resources are provided with this practice

 - be alert to any potentially challenging situations throughout the day.

-Identify the specific strategy to teach students how to find a solution.
+- Identify the specific strategy to teach students how to find a solution.
+There are several strategies available in the Resources section below.

 - as a whole class